hugaped/MBNMAdose/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Changed title in DESCRIPTION to title-case
+* Reduced the number of models run in the vignette to decrease build time

 ## Test environments